Whiseb/VerySynh/README_EN.md

+# VerySynh

+**VerySynh stores not answers, but verifiable ways of arriving at them.**

+VerySynh is an architecture where a language model generates hypotheses, and an external structured memory verifies them against accumulated experience.
+The memory stores structural patterns of solutions — classes of admissible trajectories — with all known alternatives, negative cases, and typed relationships between them.

+The central theoretical principle is **structural invariance**: VerySynh verifies not textual similarity, but preservation of critical reasoning structure.

+---

+## Why not RAG or agents

+- **RAG** retrieves text and adds it to the prompt.
+The model can ignore it, distort it, or use it incorrectly.
+Memory is passive and has no veto power.
+- **Agents** make the model a commander that calls tools.
+If the model hallucinates during planning, errors multiply.

+VerySynh separates generation from verification.
+The LLM proposes.
+The memory constrains.
+The orchestrator enforces.

+Unlike RAG, VerySynh's memory is not advisory.
+It participates in deciding whether a generated solution is admissible.

+---

+## Core properties

+1. **Structural normalization before comparison.** A Unifier extracts a structural skeleton — cleaned of names, syntax, and style.
+2. **Patterns instead of text.** Memory stores structural solution skeletons, not raw text fragments.
+3. **Deterministic structural validation with heuristic retrieval.** Comparison is algorithmic.
+Retrieval may be probabilistic, but the compliance decision is rule-based.
+4. **Verification layer independent of the model.** The orchestrator and memory work with any LLM.

+---

+## How it works (simplified)
+Query → Unifier → Signature → Memory Retrieval → LLM → Unifier → Verify → Accept / Reject / Hypothesize

 1. **Unifier** extracts the structural skeleton and computes a normalized signature.
 2. **Memory** returns all known patterns with the same signature — gold standards, alternatives, and negative cases.